mookie1097/ructfe2019/readme.md

 # RuCTFE code

-Written by violet @badk1ty and @q3w3e3 for team misec.
+Written by @badk1ty and @q3w3e3 for team misec.

 ## jsonparse
 ### setup